Condo conversions and tax bills

 For the 2017 fiscal year, most condo conversions recorded before January 1, 2016 will get first-quarter tax bills on July 1, 2016.
 When there is a big condo conversion, or there is an issue with recording the conversion, we will send tax bills in the third quarter.

-We bill most conversions during the 2016 calendar year in time for the first quarter of the 2018 fiscal year.
+We will bill most conversions during the 2016 calendar year in time for the first quarter of fiscal year 2018 that will begin on July 1, 2017.
 Here’s a timeline:

 |Calendar year of conversion||Fiscal Year where conversion is shown on first-quarter tax bill|